 Submit your details to receive your FREE Elliot Wave Theory Explained e-guide

 e-Yield has developed a highly accurate methodology for stock market analysis based on extensive research of stock market behaviour.
 The philosophy behind e-Yield’s research is what matters most when forecasting the stock market in the short term, is not a detailed fundamental analysis of the market, but the ability to read current price action correctly to accurately anticipate the next turn.

 e-Yield is concerned with the answers to key questions of who, when and where.
 Investors need to know who is in charge of the market at any given moment, whether it is the buyers or the sellers who have the upper hand.
-In addition they must know where prices are heading and when the trend is likely to be reversed. e-Yield provides this crucial information and allows its clients to readily interpret market trends.
-Anyone receiving e-Yield’s reports has a high probability of success in the stock market.
+In addition they must know where prices are heading and when the trend is likely to be reversed.

 In 2003 Thierry Laduguie developed the Wave Matrix to time individual stocks.
 In 2005 he created a unique sentiment indicator the Bullish Trend Indicator (BTI) to identify trends in the UK equity market and critical turning points, and a timing indicator called Top 20 Differential indicator which is used to identify when the FTSE 100 is oversold/overbought.
 Both these tools are unique and should be used in conjunction with the Elliott Wave analysis contained in e-Yield’s research.
 Our latest directional indicator called Beta Matrix was developed in 2010 and is used to identify the short term FTSE trend.